Andy-UTAS/POLUS/docs/partII/index.md

     | The Mach-Zehnder interferometer | Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |
     | Holography |	Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |

+Prior to performing any experiments, it is a requirement that you have completed the [lab induction](../safety/inductions/).

 ## Assessment
 As part of each experiment, you will be expected to maintain an experimental logbook upon which you will be assessed.
 Log books are to be written _during_ practical sessions, with the expectation that the vast majority - ideally the entirety - of the work will be completed during the allocated classes.
 Reports are required to be submitted by 1300 the day after your final lab session for a given experiment.
 Your logbook will be returned prior to your next experiment, and part of your assessment will be based upon how you address your markers comments.